What the Autumn Budget 2025 means for HR leaders

 Tax relief continues for bike purchases through salary sacrifice, with employees saving up to 42% on costs.

-What's different in 2025 vs. 2024
+What's the difference between the 2025 vs. 2024 budgets

 Understanding the year-on-year change helps put your budget planning in context: